 Everybody loves Halloween, but along with the treats that come with this spooky season, there are equally plenty of tricks.
 Those nasty surprises could be lurking in your corporate systems already and causing unknown havoc.
 Reader beware: someone could be leeching off your precious data, bugs could be crawling all over your company devices, or a shadowy figure could be lying in wait for a member of your team to make a fatal error – so they can pounce.

-Equifax, Bupa, and British Airways are just a few of the many organisations that have experienced their worst nightmare this year with a data breach, but malicious actors target businesses of all shapes and sizes.
+Equifax, Bupa, and British Airways are just a few of the many organisations that have experienced their worst nightmare with a large data breach, but malicious actors target businesses of all shapes and sizes.
 There’s no rest for the wicked, however being armed with knowledge (and the right tech) is the best way to avoid your own Halloween horror show.
 With that said, we’ve consulted the ancestors, the old gods, and a spirit or two to compile a creepy catalogue of things to look out for.
 Here’s a list of 5 things that go bump in the night:

 Hackers are the most well-known fiends of the cyber security world, and as they get more and more sophisticated, combating their schemes becomes more of a daunting (or should it be haunting?) task.
 Although you may only hear about large organisations falling victim to a monstrous hacking effort, no organisation is too small to be a target.
 All data is useful, and no-matter your company size, ravenous hordes are hungry for it.